Sorry, no content matched your criteria.

 What Is Clinical Pilates?

-Clinical Pilates is an exercise system designed to meet the individual needs of the patient.
-A physiotherapist uses the exercises to improve posture, increase core stability, and enhance balance, strength, control, breathing, and flexibility.
-The system is used to treat a broad range of injuries, especially those to the neck and back.
+At Concentric Rehabilitation, we offer individualised physiotherapy strength-and-mobility consultations designed to meet the individual needs of the patient.
+A physiotherapist uses exercises drawn from pilates in conjunction with others to improve posture, increase core stability, and enhance balance, strength, control, breathing, and flexibility.
+This system is used to treat a broad range of injuries, especially those to the neck and back.

-The Clinical Pilates program at Concentric Rehab Centre implements therapeutic exercise in your rehab plan to retrain your muscles and make them stronger.
+The pilates component at Concentric Rehab Centre implements therapeutic exercise in your rehab plan to retrain your muscles and make them stronger.
 An effective program strengthens the affected muscles and helps initiate their function to support your back and neck.
 The end result is improved posture, greater strength, and flexibility to the injured area.

-Clinical Pilates is especially effective for some clients, but it isn’t for everyone.
-The effectiveness of this type of treatment depends on your injury and your needs.
+These physiotherapy strength and mobility consultations are especially effective for some clients, but aren’t for everyone.
+The effectiveness of these forms of exercise therapy depend on your injury and your needs.
 An accurate evaluation will help our allied health team determine if it’s the right approach to treatment for you.

-To get the maximum benefit from a Clinical Pilates program, you must implement six basic principles.
+To get the maximum benefit from your individualised strength and mobility consultation,, you must implement six basic principles.
 These include:

 - Flowing Movement

-Research shows that Clinical Pilates offers these and many other benefits to people with a range of specific needs.
+Research shows that pilates offers these and many other benefits to people with a range of specific needs.
 Concentric Rehabilitation Centre offers a custom designed and closely supervised exercise program using our unique methodology.
 Our goal is to help you improve your strength and functionality instead of treating your symptoms.
-Contact us or book an appointment online today to learn more about the many benefits of Clinical Pilates.
+Contact us or book an appointment online today to learn more about the many benefits of pilates.

-Book an appointment online with our Clinical Pilates therapists at any of our locations including:
+Book an appointment online with our therapists at any of our locations including: